ckeditor/ckeditor4/tests/core/selection/manual/optimization.md

 @bender-tags: selection, 4.12.1, bug, 3161, 3175
 @bender-ui: collapsed
-@bender-ckeditor-plugins: wysiwygarea, toolbar, elementspath, sourcearea, list, undo, div, table, image, basicstyles
+@bender-ckeditor-plugins: wysiwygarea, toolbar, elementspath, sourcearea, list, undo, div, table, image, basicstyles, format

 Play around with selection to check if there are no weird behaviours.